Our Programs and Services

 The Harnett Mini-Grant was founded by Mr. Michael Harnett in January 2014 as a memorial to his nephew, Brendan Michael Harnett, who was diagnosed with infantile spasms and passed away before his first birthday.
 Each year during Infantile Spasms Awareness Week, one $1,000 mini-grant is awarded to a child with infantile spasms and his caregivers to cover the cost of medical devices, treatments, therapies, or other services not covered by insurance.
 Learn more about Brendan and the mini-grant application process.
 To donate in his honor, please visit our donation page and choose his fund from the dropdown menu.

 Each quarter, we publish an e-newsletter that focuses on one pediatric neurologic disorder or topic, providing an educational overview, information on current research studies, trusted resources, and support opportunities.
-Visit our archive page to read past editions of Families First.
+Visit our archive page to read past editions of our newsletter.

 Infantile Spasms Awareness and Education